mattpetosa/mattpetosa/README.md

 - 🔭 Currently building — cost-of-ownership tooling for cars, a live space-mission dashboard, and deployment tooling for lab instruments
 - 🧰 Comfort zone — Python, Flask, SQLite, nginx, Docker, and a terminal
-- 🏎️ Off-keyboard — cars, wrenching, and arguing about depreciation curves
+- 🏎️ Off-keyboard — cars, motorcycles, and anything with an engine
-- ⚡ Fun fact — almost everything I run is stitched together on one server that has never once been rebooted gracefully
+- ⚡ Fun fact — home lab uptime at 99.99%!

 ## 🌐 Socials